 Are you doing the sexy stuff that you want?
 Do you both get good sexual pleasure from each other?
 Do you feel you can talk to each other about making the sexy stuff feel good (within your limits of what you want to do)?

 Do you have good times together?
-Do you go out, do nice things for each other?
+What about doing nice things for each other, going out (even if you are both skint).
 Do you both want romance?
 If so do you get and give this?

 Do you support each other?
 Are you there for each other if you need some support?
 Are you good to each other.
 Do you try to make each other feel happy?

 Do you both feel you are listened to?
-Do you just shout, get angry, nag or criticise or can you talk, reason and share your thoughts calmly too?
+Do you just shout, get angry, wheedle away, or criticise.
+Or can you talk, reason and share your thoughts calmly too?